 Before the learning content is created, the learning goal or goals of each learning content has to be defined – what should the learner learn and why?
-In this way the author of a learning content can go backwards from the goals set.
-Since you develop microlearning which includes videos, a good framework would be to create a storyboard divided in the topics covered before you consider producing any videos.
-The quality of the videos are important.
+In this way, the author of the learning content can go backward from the goals set.
+Since you develop microlearning which includes videos, a good framework would be to create a storyboard divided into the topics covered before you consider producing any videos.
+The quality of the videos is important.
 If in poor quality it may very well disturb the learner.

-When the topics and their learning goals are well defined, it is time to start creating the videos, and questions for practice sessions and test.
-And as mentioned earlier, we will recommend that you have multiple passing levels, of course dependent on the amount of questions in the test / certification.
+When the topics and their learning goals are well defined, it is time to start creating the videos, and questions for practice sessions and tests.
+And as mentioned earlier, we will recommend that you have multiple passing levels, of course, dependent on the number of questions in the test/certification.

 An Academy example

-In this part we show an example of how a setup of an academy could be implemented.
-The case is real and is shown anonymous, and the need is relevant for almost all corporations who rely on sales partners to resell their products.
+In this part, we show an example of how a setup of an academy could be implemented.
+The case is real and is shown anonymously, and the need is relevant for almost all corporations who rely on sales partners to resell their products.

-The corporation wanted to provide an academy to one of its key resellers with main focus on one of their most important high-end brands which provides a high contribution margin for both the reseller and the corporation compared to their less expensive products.
+The corporation wanted to provide an academy to one of its key resellers with the main focus on one of its most important high-end brands which provide a high contribution margin for both the reseller and the corporation compared to their less expensive products.

 They understood that it would take some effort to change the mindset of the sales people and we came up with the following to fully increase awareness:

-The Academy should be active for 2 month, with launch of one campaign each month.
-At the end of the 2nd month the academy hereby would include 2 campaigns.
-Each campaign should consist of 4 learning content versions – with launch of one new version each week.
+The Academy should be active for 2 months, with the launch of one campaign each month.
+At the end of the 2nd month, the academy hereby would include 2 campaigns.
+Each campaign should consist of 4 learning content versions – with the launch of one new version each week.
 When launching the 4th and last learning content version in each campaign, a competition/sales certification is also published as part of the campaign.
 Each learning content version should include one video, which of course should be of short length, and should include approximately 3 questions for the practice session for the topic.
-Microlearning campaign plan

-In text the campaign plan hereby looked like this:
+In the text the campaign plan would look like this:

 Mo 1 – Campaign 1 launch of the Academy